 Oral Hygiene and Orthodontics

 Brushing and flossing is necessary for optimal oral health.
 This is no less true while undergoing orthodontic treatment.
 In fact, oral hygiene is perhaps even more important during this time, as food and plaque can become easily trapped in the brackets and wires.
-Our team at Smile Orthodontics can help you achieve and maintain healthy teeth and gums during braces and beyond.
+Our team at Suffolk Braces can help you achieve and maintain healthy teeth and gums during braces and beyond.

 The Importance of Oral Hygiene

 We know we are supposed to brush and floss.
 But why, exactly?
 The plaque deposits that accumulate around our teeth every day harbor bacteria.
 These bacteria can wreak havoc on our teeth and gums.
 If plaque is not routinely removed, it can lead to the breakdown of enamel, making the teeth more vulnerable to decay.
 Additionally, the bacteria can cause inflammation in the gums, resulting in gingivitis and gum disease.
 Problems such as these can be prevented by routine dental cleanings and a proper at-home hygiene regimen.